whilenot-dev/whilenot-dev.github.io/content/posts/cool-bugs-vs-shitty-bugs-part-1.md

 Recently I had to debug a problem in an SPA regarding Motion JPEG streams for one of my clients.
 I found this journey so interesting that I wanted to share it as my first blog post.

 The post should give the reader an introduction on what it means to do frontend engineering nowadays.
 What follows is a post that touches on _MJPEG streams_, _HTTP pushes_, _TCP sockets_ and _their observability_.
-What I assumed to be a bug in either the clients application code or even the _react_ library, just turned out to surprise me and I think it could surprise others as well.
+What I assumed to be a bug in either the sent application or even the _React_ library, just turned out to surprise me and I think it could surprise others as well.

 So let's step through it together and let me start by outlining the system of my client.

 ## Describing the system

-The system of my client contains, among other services, a statically served SPA (written with [_react_](https://reactjs.org/)) and a video stream server (written with [_ROS_](https://www.ros.org/) in _C++_/_Python_).
+The system of my client contains, among other services, a statically served SPA (written with [_React_](https://reactjs.org/)) and a video stream server (written with [_ROS_](https://www.ros.org/) in _C++_/_Python_).

 The stream server offers its data to the SPA in the [Motion JPEG (_MJPEG_)](https://en.wikipedia.org/wiki/Motion_JPEG) format.
 MJPEG is an rather archaic approach, but still does its job well enough and hides all video interaction from the UI.